marcelpetrick/DevNotes/BeenThereSeenThat/20240131_Doulos_AnatomyLinuxEmbeddedSystem/README.md

 * uptake in servers is high
 * much lower on desktop
 * 70% mobile market share through android
-* incresingly used for mebedded systems
+* increasingly used for embedded systems
 * penguins associated with Linux as mascot
 * ported to many architectures: ARM, PowerPC, RISC-V, ..